Yo yo yo ladies and gentlemen,

-But I think for the daily life it is save to just think of schon as already.
+But I think for daily life it is safe to just think of schon as already.

 Now, before we get to the other schon (the weird confusing hard to translate filler schon) there are 2 kind of fixed expressions that you really need to know.
 I am sure they will sound familiar.
 The first one is schon wieder.

 - Ich musste heute schon wieder Überstunden machen.

 - I had to work extra hours today… AGAIN!

 - “Papa, Ich muss mal.”